ZhihaoWu99/IMvGCN/README.md

 Saved in ./data/datasets/datasets.7z

-Note: Run construct_lp.py to generate laplacian matrices, and data splitting function can be found in utils.py.
-And please email me to get the 4 large datasets.
+*Note: You can run construct_lp.py to generate laplacian matrices, and data splitting function can be found in utils.py.
+Please feel free to email me for the four large datasets. *

 ## Reference